Waorani language

-Language relations
+Classification

 Sabela is not known to be related to any other language.
 However, it forms part of Terrence Kaufman's Yawan proposal.

 Jolkesky (2016) also notes that there are lexical similarities with Yaruro.

+Geographical distribution

+Waorani is primarily spoken in Waorani Ethnic Reserve, which is the largest indigenous reserve in Ecuador.
+Other areas where it is spoken include Pastaza and Napo provinces (including the towns of Puyo and Coca), Yasuní National Park, and the Taromenani Tagaeri Intangible Zone.
+Waorani is considered endangered due to growing bilingualism in Quechua and Spanish and diminishing Waorani usage among youth.